Dholydai/The_Post-Mech_Praxis/README.md

 Please visit https://post-mech.com

 Note: There is a reversable PCB design in the KiCad folder for single-hand Dvorak keyboards.
 Never built, programmed, or tested.
-Ordered the PCBs.
+I have received the PCBs.

 Dholydai